DataDog/datadog-api-client-java/README.md

 ## Layout

-It is the intention of this repository to contain per-major-version API client packages.
+This repository contains per-major-version API client packages.
 Right now, Datadog only has one API version - `v1` - so that is the only module present.
 If/when there is another version of the API, we will add a different package for it.
 The end goal is to be able to use API clients for different major versions of the API side-by-side.